June 6, 2023

 Truth is, it’s hard to say.
 One could say this is normal, or to be expected.
 After all, most of us try to keep ourselves healthy, whether it be by eating right, exercising, taking regular time off, or any of the above.

-But it could also be a sign that a lot of people aren’t taking sick leave when they’re actually sick – possibly because they don’t have paid sick leave available to them, or because their workplace looks down on people who take sick leave.
+But it could also be a sign that a lot of people aren’t taking sick leave when they’re actually sick – possibly because their employer doesn’t offer paid sick leave, or because their workplace looks down on people who take sick leave.

 There’s nothing concrete to suggest that this is always the case.
 Yet it does happen, and if you’re a business owner or manager, it’s worth looking into the possibility that it’s the case in your company.